mundorum/oid/exercises.md

 # Exercises

-## Exercise of Three Connected Oids
+## Exercise of Two Connected Oids

-Instantiate two button components (button-oid) connected to a switch component (switch-oid).
-The first button turns the switch on and the second off.
+Instantiate one button component (button-oid) connected to a switch component (switch-oid).
+When the user clicks this button it turns the switch on and off alternately.

 ## Exercise `bar-oid`